operate-first/sre/prometheus_alerting_consistency.md

 Although not ideal, it's also not a current or impending disaster situation and hence shouldn't need to wake someone in the middle of the night.
 The 1h timeline allows sufficient time for the service to resolve the problem itself before firing.
 If the alert does fire, it can be triaged during normal working hours.
+Like with critical alerts, if there is an SLO related to the warning alert, mention it in the description so the responder knows why the alert is important.

 [1]: https://github.com/openshift/enhancements/blob/master/enhancements/monitoring/alerting-consistency.md
 [2]: https://sre.google/sre-book/monitoring-distributed-systems/